 Future efforts in the Nanticoke watershed will continue to build on past successes by identifying and prioritizing lands to be added to the Rural Legacy area for protection.

 Atlantic white cedar swamps, once heavily lumbered for boat construction, are protected in the Nanticoke watershed, along with the delicate pitcher plants and other rare species these swamps shelter.
 Delmarva bays, which are non-tidal wetlands unique to the Delmarva Peninsula, have dotted this landscape for more than 16,000 years and are home to the rare carpenter frog and Eastern tiger salamander.

 Ancient sand dunes support globally rare plants such as wild lupine.
 Many of these sandy ridges — formed 13,000 to 30,000 years ago — have already been lost to development, or sand and gravel operations.
 Native coastal plain forests, which help filter water draining into the river and then to the bay, are home to the endangered Delmarva fox squirrel, as well as migrating songbirds such as the American redstart and the prothonotary warbler.

 WATCH: Learn how TNC and the Maryland Department of Natural Resources are working to save ash trees from the emerald ash borer.

 The emerald ash borer is an invasive beetle whose larvae feed on the inner back of ash trees.
 Mortality rates in areas fully invested are close to 99%.
 Since its introduction, the borer has killed millions of ash trees in North America.

-In September, 2017 we collaborated with DNR to proactively treating small clusters of ash trees along the Nanticoke with an intravenious injection of pesticide to prevent infestation.
+In September 2017, we collaborated with DNR to proactively treat small clusters of ash trees along the Nanticoke with an intravenious injection of pesticide to prevent infestation.
 The hope is that by targeting healthy, seed-producing trees, and treating them every few years, we will save enough of them to weather the storm and repopulate the species after the infestation has passed.